-I've worked with many people who end up stressed and confused when trying intutive eating to cure their food obsession and manage their large appetite.
+I've worked with many people who end up stressed and confused when trying intuitive eating to cure their food obsession and manage their enormous appetite.

 People are seeking to develop a peaceful relationship around food, free from confusion and guilt around their hunger cues - mental preoccupation with food, insatiable physical hunger, emotional eating tendencies, free from the confusion and guilt around:

-They are craving to be free from fears around their body gaining body fat from making the "wrong" decision around eating, right they want to be free from these kinds of mental dialogues and mental bargaining.
+They are craving to be free from fears around their body gaining body fat from making the "wrong" decision around eating.
+They want to be free from these kinds of mental dialogues and mental bargaining.
 But are feeling worse and more obsessed around food, with intuitive eating.
 Right, can you relate?

-Now, I want to say, that I am not an intuitive eating coach for this reason, because intuitive eating doesn't offer the solution to the real problem that is going on when one is facing such extreme hunger, food obsession and binge eating, and without getting to the root of this true problem, one just becomes even more confused about eating, they feel so stressed and guilty all the time and it just destroys their mind and life.
+Now, I want to say that I am not an intuitive eating coach for this reason because intuitive eating doesn't offer the solution to the real problem that is going on when one is facing such extreme hunger, food obsession, and binge eating.
+Without getting to the root of this actual problem, one becomes even more confused about eating, they feel so stressed and guilty all the time, and it just destroys their mind and life.

-I am not here to bash on intuitive eating, what I am pointing out is that the concepts of intuitive eating aren't able to be properly applied when one is binge eating and facing an extreme hunger physically and/or mentally.
-Alright, just wanted to get that out of the way.
+I am not here to bash intuitive eating.
+I am pointing out that the concepts of intuitive eating aren't able to be appropriately applied when one is binge eating and facing an extreme hunger physically and/or mentally.
+Alright, I just wanted to get that out of the way.